Please visit our new page at https://vraweb.org/opportunities/project-grant/.

-The Board of Directors of the Visual Resources Association Foundation (VRAF) is pleased to present the 2019 VRAF Project Grant in the amount of $3000 to Arden Kirkland, creator of the CostumeCore Toolkit, and Adjunct Professor at the School of Information Studies at Syracuse University, Syracuse, NY.
+The Board of Directors of the Visual Resources Association Foundation (VRAF) is pleased to present the 2021 VRAF Project Grant in the amount of $3000 to Jaime Fogel, Director, Arthur Vining Davis Library & Archives at Mote Marine Laboratory & Aquarium in Sarasota, Florida.

-In accordance with its mission to support broad access to visual information, the VRAF is pleased to support a project that extends metadata schemas and standards, and dissemination of templates about visual culture into expanded fields of inquiry.
+In accordance with the VRAF Project Grant Program and VRAF mission to support broad access to visual and cultural information, the VRAF is pleased to support a project that extends dissemination of accessibility features and supports inclusivity in collections, while also providing documentation about social justice and cultural heritage.

 VRA Foundation Project Grant

-The purpose of the VRA Foundation’s Project Grant is to provide support for projects in the field of visual resources and image management.
-One grant is available in the spring 2019 cycle with up to $3,000 to be awarded.
+The VRA Foundation’s Project Grant supports projects in the field of visual resources and image management.
+One grant is available in the spring 2021 cycle with up to $3,000 to be awarded.
 The funds may be used for stand-alone projects, pilots or start-up financing for larger projects, or for a component of a larger project.
 Collaborative projects and those proposed by groups, whether or not affiliated with an organization or institution, are encouraged.
 Of particular interest are innovative projects with results that can have a broad impact and be shared with the global community.
+Due to the Coronavirus, we encourage applicants to submit proposals that can be accomplished remotely.
 Categories to be considered for funding would include, but not necessarily be limited to, the following: